tolgaissi/PostgreSQL---Building-a-database-for-crime-reports/README.md

 ## PostgreSQL - Building a database for crime reports
-The goal of this guided project is to setup a database from scratch and the Boston crime data into it.
+The goal of this project is to setup a database from scratch and the Boston crime data into it.